- What is a Video Toll transaction?

 |Maryland Central Collection Unit (CCU) Referral|

 - What happens when debt is referred to the Maryland Central Collection Unit (CCU)?

-- When toll violations remain unpaid, the MDTA refers the debt to CCU.
-Debt that is referred to CCU must be paid through CCU; the MDTA can no longer take payments for these Toll Violations, which include the Video Toll amount and civil penalties.
-CCU has authority to collect debt through court action; wage garnishments; interception of payments from state and federal agencies, including income tax return's; and reports unpaid debt to credit bureaus, potentially affecting an individual's credit rating.
-The MDTA will provide you notice prior to making this referral and request payment of the total amount due in order to avoid the referral.
+- The MDTA will request payment in full by mailing a Final Toll Violation Notice at least 15 days prior to referring debt to CCU.
+Toll Violations include Video Toll and civil penalty amounts.
+When Toll Violations remain unpaid, the MDTA will refer the debt to CCU.
+Debt that is referred to CCU must be paid to CCU; the MDTA can no longer take payments for these Toll Violations.
+CCU has the authority to collect debt through many means, including court action, wage garnishments and interception of payments from state and federal agencies, including income tax returns, and reports unpaid debt to credit bureaus.
+Please be advised that the CCU may charge you additional fees.